Edward Seymour, 1st Earl of Hertford: Frances Howard

 Frances Howard, daughter of William Howard, 1st Baron Howard of Effingham, was a gentlewoman of the Privy Chamber.
 In May 1573 she and her sister Douglas, Lady Sheffield were said to be rivals for the affections of the Earl of Leicester.

 In 1582, she married Hertford.
 Their union was in secret, and remained so for nearly a decade, while Frances continued at court.
 Hertford attempted to have this marriage set aside in 1595 (hoping to clear his still illegitimate sons' claim to the throne).
 He was arrested again, and Frances died in 1598.
 She was buried in Westminster Abbey.

 Frances Prannell

 In May 1601, he secretly married once more, to the wealthy widow Frances Prannell, also born Frances Howard, the daughter of Thomas Howard, 1st Viscount Howard of Bindon.
-The marriage was performed by Thomas Montfort without banns or licence, for which Monfort was suspended for three years by Archbishop John Whitgift.
+The marriage was performed by Thomas Montfort without banns or licence, for which Montfort was suspended for three years by Archbishop John Whitgift.